ZhenyaKh/remove-switches/README.md

 - Many other problems which I forgot to mention.
 The difficulty of the research problem is also partly explained in the documentation file present in the repository.

-The **thorough suite of unit-tests** is also present in the repository and checks a really vast number of testing cases.
-All the problems listed above have corresponding tests in the suite.

 ## Dependencies

 JavaScript libraries esprima and escodegen are already present in the repository.

 ## Usage

 Usage of the library is extremely simple and can be seen in the file with the unit-tests.
-But the idea is present below.
+But the idea is present below:

 ```js
 const switchRemoval = require("./remove-switches");